sirzur/DJA0230TLS/ROOT.md

 In short, do so at your own risk.
 This is the procedure done to my own modem/router.
 The process itself *is* safe, it's just a bit fiddly.

+## Before you begin

+This is a road currently lightly walked.
+It's pretty rough, and not well documented because it's open source software thrown together into a guide and walked down by people who, for the most part, knew what they were doing (and just automatically debugged their way out of trouble without reporting it back to me).
+So there are still sharp edges being reported back.
+I'm trying to narrow these down while tooling something that makes this less unpleasant.

 ## So you want to get root access?